 Reorganising working people

-New growth sectors have proved stony ground for conventional union organisation.
+Post-industrial growth sectors have proved stony ground for conventional union organisation.
 Can Unions re-organise working people around a new message?
 Is there any longer a working class interest that can be represented in the political world through membership organisations?
 Is Labour bad for the Unions?
 All these questions have been asked before but largely ducked.

 Watch this space